 When is Memorial Day 2019?

 Poppies are associated with those who died during wartime since World War I. In the U.S., people wear the red poppy on Memorial Day to honor those who died trying to protect the country, according to The Department of Veterans Affairs.
+In Canada, poppies are worn on Remembrance Day, November 11th.

 In Flanders Fields